I provide garden services that support Willamette Valley and PNW ecology.

 Slow Redesign

-All things being equal, it’s my preferred approach to landscape design!
+All things being equal, it’s my preferred approach to landscape design.

 Formal Landscape Design

-Formal landscape design starts with a series of carefully focused consultations, throughout which a series of drafts evolve into a final plan for your yard, which includes a list of specific plants and a hand-drawn plan for where to place them in the landscape.
-From there, I often connect clients with trusted landscape contractors to install the hardscaping, and then they pass me back the baton.
-I source all the necessary plants, plant them, and finish off the landscape with irrigation, soil amendments, etc. This approach to landscape design is great for effecting comprehensive change to your yard.
-And you’ll get a set of gorgeous and helpful design documents for your reference, perusal, and enjoyment.
+Formal landscape design starts with a series of carefully focused consultations, kind of like interviews.
+Through this, a series of increasingly specific draft plans evolve into a final design for your yard.
+The design will include a list of specific plants to install, and a hand-drawn plan for where to place them in the landscape.
+Along the way, I often connect clients with trusted landscape contractors to install the hardscaping (stone pathways, walls, etc.), and then they pass the baton back to me.
+I deal with the plants and soil: sourcing, planting, and finishing off the landscape with drip irrigation, soil amendments, etc.

 Consultation & Training

-Schedule a consult with me!
+If these ring true ^, schedule a consult with me!

 There is a vast array of expertise in the world of landscaping and gardening.
-What I can provide is information, instruction and advice delivered with integrity.
-I keep one eye trained on supporting habitat, another eye on your personal capacities and context, and yet another pointed toward tasteful garden aesthetics.
-Throughout it all, I am very aware of my areas of knowledge, as well as its limits, and who to ask/where to look when I don’t know the answers.
+What I can provide is information, instruction and advice shared with integrity.
+I keep one eye trained on supporting habitat, another eye on your personal capacities and context, and yet another (!) pointed toward tasteful garden aesthetics.
+Throughout it all, I am very aware of my areas of knowledge, as well as its limits and where to look when I don’t know the answers.
+When you hear “I don’t know, but let me ask”– that’s one sign of an honest gardener.

 Rates